-COMPETENCY KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Applied Technology 2.2.1 Comprehension of nuclear reactor power plant technology from a regula perspective 2.2.2 Comprehension of nuclear fuel contechnology from a regulatory perspective • 2.2.3 Comprehension and demonstrated ability applying radiation protection principle nuclear facilities •
+COMPETENCE KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Applied Technology 2.2.1 Comprehension of nuclear reactor and power plant technology from a regulatory perspective 2.2.2 Comprehension of nuclear fuel cycle technology from a regulatory perspective

-2 2.2.4 Comprehension of nuclear safety technology and associated risk assessment tools and techniques and how risk assessment is applied within the regulatory framework of the regulatory body 2 2.2.5 Comprehension of the application of management systems and safety management principles
+2.2.3 Comprehension and demonstrated ability in applying radiation protection principles at nuclear facilities 2.2.4 Comprehension of nuclear safety technology and associated risk assessment tools and techniques and how risk assessment is applied within the regulatory framework of the regulatory body 2.2.5 Comprehension of the application of management systems and safety management principles 2.2.6 Comprehension of environmental sciences as appropriate to the jurisdiction of the regulatory body 2.2.7 Comprehension of technologies regarding the application of radiation in industry, medicine and agriculture research as appropriate to the jurisdiction of the regulatory body

 2.3.
-Specialized Technology Competency: This competency is the comprehension and demonstrated ability to address and resolve issues in a specialized field.
+Specialized Technology Competence: This competence is the comprehension and demonstrated ability to address and resolve issues in a specialized field.